hyun-park/resume/README.md

   - Responsible for Web Application Front-End that changes scripts in real-time by voice data sent from mobile application.
   - Used Jquery with NodeJS ejs template
   - Used Socket.io for connecting server and Android application
-  - Won First Place in Hackathon (Unithon)
+  - Won First Place in Hackathon called Unithon

 - Woong's road
   - 2016.06 - 2016.08 (3 Month)